 Console Versions

-Sega had a strong working relationship with Falcom, as it ported many of the titles to the Mega Drive and Mega CD, like Legend of Heroes, Popful Mail and Lord Monarch.
+Sega had a strong working relationship with Falcom, as it ported many of the titles to the Mega Drive and Mega CD, like Legend of Heroes, Popful Mail, and Lord Monarch.
 Naturally, they brought Sorcerian to their console as well, with very nice results.
 The game features upgraded graphics and sound, very smooth gameplay, and ten completely original scenarios.
-Despite the limited color palette of the Genesis, the visuals are pretty nice, and the all new soundtrack is decent too.
+Despite the limited color palette of the Genesis, the visuals are pretty nice, and the all new soundtrack by Tokuhiko Uwabo and Hiroshi Kubota is excellent too.
+The cover artwork was drawn by Hitoshi Yoneda, also known for the Japanese covers for the Phantasy Star Mega Drive games.
 At the time this was definitely the highest quality Sorcerian release – it would not be bettered until the release of Sorcerian Original for Windows.

-Ported to the PC Engine CD format, Sorcerian was released in 1992 by Victor Entertainment.
-Being a CD, the game of course has a CD quality audio soundtrack for all music except for the town and castle songs, and an “animated” intro and ending, in the style of games from that period of time (stylistically animated sprites sliding around the screen).
+Sorcerian was released in 1992 by Victor Entertainment for the PC Engine CD.
+This included CD quality music by prolific anime and movie composer Kenji Kawai, along with animated introduction and ending sequences complete with voice acting.
 While the rest of the Sorcerian games use the traditional anime-style artwork for its character portraits, the PC Engine version uses more Western styled artwork, which is a bit odd.
-Similar to the Mega Drive version, it features upgraded graphics, smooth gameplay, and of course, higher quality audio which is somewhat similar to the TG16 Ys games, despite being arranged by completely different people.
+Similar to the Mega Drive version, it features upgraded graphics and smoother gameplay.
 As for scenarios, it features seven scenarios taken from the original game, and three all-new scenarios, bringing the total up to ten.

 Sorcerian (IBM PC)